one-among-us/data/people/yumao/page.en.md

 ## After Her Leaving

-In Zhihu question [What are your thoughts about ZhiHu user @yu-zhang-31-35 ?](https://www.zhihu.com/question/284818437), many friends wrote their memories of yumao, and expressed their sandness and regret of the death of her.
+In Zhihu question [What are your thoughts about ZhiHu user @yu-zhang-31-35 ?](https://www.zhihu.com/question/284818437), many friends wrote their memories of yumao, and expressed their sadness and regret of the death of her.
 They also felt regrettable for Neko's death due to close relationship between Neko and Yumao.

 In fact, Neko didn't pass away.
 Before her "death", in her email in 19th March, they still encouraged each other with the words "Must stay alive".

-Transgender cummunity investigated this thing once, and found the fact that Neko was pronounced dead by her family.
+Transgender community investigated this thing once, and found the fact that Neko was pronounced dead by her family.

 <details>
 <summary>**Fact**</summary>

-Neko and Yumao were forced to seprate in Shanghai.
+Neko and Yumao were forced to separate in Shanghai.
 After that, Neko was brought to Kunming, Yunnan, and then hospitalized at a mental health centre for treatment.

 During the time, Neko always hoped to meet with Yumao.
-She had dinner with her parents and got a interim leave from the hosptial, then she tried to contact Yumao in this time gap.
+She had dinner with her parents and got an interim leave from the hospital, then she tried to contact Yumao in this time gap.
 After their contact, she persuaded the doctor on duty to issue discharge certificate for her.
 This action irritated her family.
-Shortly afterward, her family drived her to Kunming Anning Haohaizi School (hereinafter referred to as "Haohaizi") in the name of taking her to Changshui Airport.
+Shortly afterward, her family drove her to Kunming Anning Haohaizi School (hereinafter referred to as "Haohaizi") in the name of taking her to Changshui Airport.
 After that, Neko was locked in the Room 308, which can be seen as a black room.

 Days after she came out of the Room 308, owing to her excellent command of computer and their trust in her, the propaganda department of Haohaizi found her and asked her to fix network system.
 Neko accepted and fixed the system quickly, then sent a help email to Yumao at once.